In a remarkable midrash on Mishlei, we read the following:

-“All of the festivals will be abolished in the future [the messianic age], but Purim will never be abolished” (1).
+“All of the festivals will be nullified in the future [the messianic age], but Purim will never be nullified” (1).

-All the Prophetic books and all the Writings will be nullified in the days of Mashiach, with the exception of Megillat Esther, which is as permanent as the Five Books of Moshe and the statutes of the Oral Law [including the festivals], which will never lose their relevance (2).
+All the books of the Prophets and all the Scriptures will be nullified in the days of the Mashiach, except for Megillat Esther, which is as permanent as the Five Books of Moshe and the laws of the Oral Torah [including the festivals], which will never lose their relevance (2).

-Rabbi Baruch Halevi Epstein, in his famous commentary Torah Temimah on Megillat Esther (9:28), explains this contradiction, in the name of his father Rabbi Yechiel Michel Halevi Epstein, in the following most original manner:
+Rabbi Baruch Halevi Epstein, in his famous commentary Torah Temimah (3), explains this contradiction – in the name of his father, Rabbi Yechiel Michel Halevi Epstein – in the following most original manner:

-So, one should read the Midrash as follows: Overt miracles, which we celebrate on festivals mentioned in the Torah, no longer occur.
+So, one should read the midrash as follows: Overt miracles, which we celebrate on festivals mentioned in the Torah, no longer occur.
 But covert miracles such as those celebrated on Purim will never end; they continue to occur every day of the year.
 In other words, all the other festivals will still be celebrated to commemorate great historical events in Jewish history, events to be remembered and relived in the imagination of man so as to make them relevant and teach us many lessons for our own lives.
 Purim, on the other hand, although rooted in a historical event of many years ago, functions as a constant reminder that the Purim story never ended.
-We are still living the Purim story.
+We are still living it.
 The Megillah is open-ended; it was not and will never be completed!
+Covert miracles still happen.

-Rabbi Yitzchak Hutner z”l, in his celebrated work Pachad Yitzchak (volume on Purim, chapter 33), uses this idea to explain a highly unusual halachic stipulation related to Purim.
-During all Torah festivals, the congregation sings Hallel, the well-known classical compilation of specific Psalms.
+Rabbi Yitzchak Hutner z”l, in his celebrated work Pachad Yitzchak (4), (volume on Purim, chapter 33), uses this idea to explain a highly unusual halachic stipulation related to Purim.
+During all Torah festivals, the congregation sings Hallel, the well-known, classic compilation of specific Psalms.
 These Psalms praise God for all the great miracles He performed for Israel in biblical times, on occasions for which these festivals were later established.
 Why, then, asks the Talmud, do we not sing Hallel on Purim?
-Is there not even more reason to sing these Psalms on the day when God performed the great miracle of rescuing Israel from the hands of Haman?
-The Talmud answers “Kriyata zu hallila” (3) – the reading of Megillat Esther is in itself praise.
-When one reads the story of Esther, one actually fulfills the obligation of singing Hallel, because telling this story is the greatest praise to God for having saved the Jews.
+Is there not even more reason to sing these Psalms on the day that God performed the great miracle of rescuing Israel from the hands of Haman?
+The Talmud answers “Kriyata zu hallila” (5) – the reading of Megillat Esther is in itself praise.
+When we read the story of Esther, we actually fulfill the obligation of singing Hallel, because telling this story is the greatest praise to God for having saved the Jews.
 Reading the story awakens in us a feeling of deep gratitude and appreciation for the miracle of Jewish survival against all odds.

-Interestingly, one of the most celebrated commentators on the Talmud, Rabbi Menachem Meiri (1249-1315), ponders the need to say Hallel on Purim when one is unable to read or hear the Megillah.
-In this case, according to his opinion, one should indeed sing Hallel, since one must thank God for what happened.
+Interestingly, one of the most celebrated commentators on the Talmud, Rabbi Menachem Meiri (1249-1315), ponders the need to say Hallel on Purim if a person is unable to read or hear the Megillah.
+In this case, according to his opinion, the person should indeed sing Hallel, since one must thank God for what happened.
 Rabbi Hutner, however, points out that no other authority agrees with this opinion.
-They all rule that even if one is unable to read the Megillah, he should still not sing Hallel.
+They all rule that even if a person is unable to read the Megillah, they should still not sing Hallel.

 Rabbi Hutner explains this ruling in a most remarkable way, based on our earlier explanation.
 The psalms in Hallel speak about overt miracles and praise God for His revealed wonders such as those related in the Torah.
 Hallel intentionally does not include praise to God for covert miracles, since those must be praised in a hidden way so as to remind the worshipper that such miracles occur on a daily basis.
-This is the reason why on Purim one reads Megillat Esther and does not recite Hallel.
-Megillat Esther is the story of a hidden miracle, and through the reading of this story in front of a congregation God receives praise in the appropriate way, in a subtle and hidden manner.
-After all, it is not God who needs praise, but man who needs to praise; he must therefore do it in a way that corresponds to the actual miracle.
-He has to realize what kind of miracle took or takes place.
-Singing Hallel instead would be missing the point.
+This is the reason why on Purim we read Megillat Esther and do not recite Hallel.
+Megillat Esther is the story of a hidden miracle, and through the reading of this story in front of a congregation, God receives praise in the appropriate way – in a subtle and hidden manner.
+After all, it is not God who needs praise, but people who need to praise; they must therefore do it in a way that corresponds to the actual miracle.
+They have to realize what kind of miracle took or takes place.
+Singing Hallel, instead, would be missing the point.

-It was indeed the famous, slightly anti-Semitic historian Arnold Toynbee who, with great annoyance, alluded to what history has taught us: any nation that will stand up against the Jews will ultimately disappear.
-Such was the fate of the ancient Egyptians, the Babylonians, the Persians and the Greeks, and such may yet be the fate of the Germans (5).
+It was indeed the famous, somewhat anti-Semitic historian Arnold Toynbee who, with great annoyance, alluded to what history has taught us: any nation that will stand up against the Jews will ultimately disappear.
+Such was the fate of the ancient Egyptians, the Babylonians, the Persians and the Greeks, and such may yet be the fate of the Germans (7).

 Jews have been an ever-dying people that never died.
-They have experienced a continuous resurrection, like the dry bones that Yechezkel saw in the valley (6).
+They continuously experience resurrection, like the dry bones that Yechezkel saw in the valley (8).
 This has become the sine qua non of every Jew.
 It is the mystery of the hidden miracle of survival in the face of overwhelming destruction.
-True, Amalek was the Führer, and Haman prevailed, but ultimately they were defeated.
+True, the Führer was Amalek, and Haman prevailed, but ultimately they were defeated.
 We live in spite of peril.
 Our refusal to surrender has turned our story into one long, unending Purim tale.
 To this day, a large part of the world does not know what to do with us.
 We make them feel uneasy because we represent something they can’t put their finger on.
 Jews are sui generis.
 More than anything else, it is the existence and survival of the State of Israel that irritates many.
-The rules of history predicted that the Jews would die a definite and final death; instead we have become the greatest success story in all of modern history.
+The rules of history predicted that the Jews would die a definite and final death; instead, we have become the greatest success story in all of modern history.
 Perplexity morphed into aversion.
 Where does this small nation, which does not comprise even one percent of the world population, have the chutzpah to play such a crucial role in science, technology, and many other areas of human knowledge?

 Even if, God forbid, the State of Israel would not survive Iran – the Haman of our day – every Jew instinctively knows that the Jewish people will endure, even without their homeland, and will climb the ladder and surprise the world once again.
 Purim will never cease.